jampekka/cpyproxy/README.md

 # Hacks and black magic to run cPython stuff with PyPy

 PyPy is not as slow as CPython, so it could be useful for number crunching.
-However, PyPy doesn't really support stuff like NumPy and SciPy and matplotlib, which are also very useful in number crunching stuff. `cpyproxy` is an evil hack to use CPython stuff in PyPy code.
+However, PyPy doesn't really support stuff like SciPy and matplotlib, which are also very useful in number crunching stuff. `cpyproxy` is an evil hack to use CPython stuff in PyPy code.
 The heavy lifting is done by RpyC.

 Usage may well break bits, pieces and living organisms.
+Proxied calls are very expensive, so better keep them to the minimum.
+Using the PyPy's numpy fork is probably essential for any more complex stuff.

+## License

 Everything is in public domain, except stuff in `cpyproxy/fake-site` has their own licenses, so check them out first if you're doing some evil business stuff.